ParadisecPlatform/repository/documentation/configuring-the-application.md

 you should leave as `http://localhost:9200` whilst in prod it's likely to be something like `/search` (assuming you've set up a proxy path via your nginx server to elastic - which you absolutely should do)

-## introductionComponent, exploreComponent, headerComponent, footerComponent
+## introduction, explore, header, footer
 These configuration options tell the app which component to use for that specific view.
 In the absence of this property or am empty definition the shell component will try to load a generic view.